tylerneylon/pumba/parse7.lua.md

 ### `first_line()` and `print_metaparse_info()`

 The next two functions work together to print out intermediate parsing progress as it happens.
-As a simple exmaple, the very first line of `04.input` consists of exactly two characters: a `>` and a newline.
+As a simple example, the very first line of `04.input` consists of exactly two characters: a `>` and a newline.
 These will be parsed into the tree below.